 Through PocketSmith I also discovered that we could manage our budget even more effectively by using more than one main bank account.
 We now have separate accounts for things like groceries and bills, along with automatic transfers into those accounts (including the savings account) each week.
 This means we no longer have to worry about whether there will be enough money left in the account to pay our bills, let alone having money left over for savings — our discretionary funds are in a separate account entirely so it’s nearly impossible to accidentally overspend.

 The Budget and Trends pages are where I go to check how our budget is going.
 From time to time I’ll adjust it a little bit to account for changes in our income or spending habits.
 I also find the Income & Expense report very helpful to identify areas where we’re overspending, and I use the Digest to compare our progress month-by-month.

-About once a week in order to categorise transactions, and roughly once a month to have a more thorough look at our budget.
+About once a week in order to categorize transactions, and roughly once a month to have a more thorough look at our budget.

 Second to that, I definitely recommend spending the time to get your budget set up.
-It took me a little while before I felt that our budget was set up effectively, but once it was it suddenly became incredibly easy to maintain and I no longer worry about money like I used to.
+It took me a little while before I felt that our budget was set up effectively, but once it was budget management suddenly became incredibly easy and I no longer worry about money like I used to.